akinahomwabella/Deep_Fake_Detection/README.md

 Deepfake Detection for Online Misinformation

-This repository contains a real-time deepfake detection system designed to combat the spread of online misinformation by identifying manipulated video content.
-The system uses transfer learning with the MobileNetV2 and XceptionNet models to detect deepfake videos and analyze frames in real-time.
-It was developed using Python, TensorFlow, OpenCV, and Google Colab, leveraging the DFDC (Deepfake Detection Challenge) dataset for training.
+A real-time deepfake detection system developed to combat misinformation by detecting manipulated video content using advanced machine learning techniques.
+This project utilizes Python, TensorFlow, OpenCV, and Google Colab and leverages transfer learning with MobileNetV2 and XceptionNet models.

-Table of Contents
+📖 Table of Contents
-Overview
+Project Overview
 Features
 Installation
 Usage